Jackson Williams: San Francisco Giants

-Williams was drafted by the San Francisco Giants in the first round of the 2007 Major League Baseball Draft.
+Williams was drafted by the San Francisco Giants in the first round of the 2007 Major League Baseball draft.
 He played in the Giants organization until 2013 without making the majors.

 Colorado Rockies

-He signed a minor league deal with the Colorado Rockies before the 2014 season.

-Williams was called up to the majors for the first time on June 22, 2014.
+On November 17, 2013, Williams signed a minor league contract with the Colorado Rockies organization.
+Williams was promoted to the major leagues for the first time on June 22, 2014, after Michael McKenry was placed on the bereavement list.
+He made seven appearances for the Rockies, going 3-for-14 (.214) with one home run and three RBI.

-Los Angeles Angels of Anaheim

-Williams was claimed off waivers by the Los Angeles Angels of Anaheim on October 22, 2014.

 San Francisco Giants (second stint)

+On October 22, 2014, Williams was claimed off waivers by the Los Angeles Angels of Anaheim.
+He was designated for assignment alongside Michael Roth on November 20.
+On November 25, Williams cleared waivers and was sent outright to the Triple-A Salt Lake Bees.

-Williams never appeared in an MLB game for the Angels, and was purchased by the San Francisco Giants (the team who originally drafted him in the first round in 2007) on March 17, 2015.
-As a September callup, Williams appeared in 7 games for the Giants, with 2 hits and 4 walks in 14 plate appearances.
+On March 17, 2015, Williams was traded to the San Francisco Giants (the team who originally drafted him in the first round in 2007) in exchange for cash considerations.
+He was assigned to the Double-A Richmond Flying Squirrels to begin the year.
+On September 6, the Giants added Williams to their active roster, due to an injury suffered by Andrew Susac.
+He appeared in seven games for San Francisco, recording two hits and four walks in 14 plate appearances.
 On October 19, Williams was removed from the 40-man roster and sent outright to the Triple-A Sacramento River Cats.